NexQuake / Documentation

 -dedicated <N> Maximum client count.
 Stock NetQuake caps at 16.
 Use higher values only with custom binaries that actually support them.
 Lower the visible limit with maxplayers <M> in config (M cannot exceed N).

 -port 0 Bind to a random open port.
-On startup entries, this enables Nexus dynamic scaling for that server line: rcon nexus slist shows one pool row with aggregate player counts, and the candidate port shown is a real backend port selected by least-loaded round-robin at browse time. connect <port> connects directly to that specific backend.
-Scaling lifecycle/autoscale keeps one backend routable while draining/despawning idle replicas.
+On startup entries, this enables Nexus dynamic scaling for that server line: rcon nexus server list shows one server row with aggregate player counts, and the candidate port shown is a real instance port selected by least-loaded round-robin at browse time. connect <port> connects directly to that specific instance.
+Scaling lifecycle/autoscale keeps one instance routable while draining/despawning idle replicas.

 -mem <MB> Specifies the RAM to reserve for game server memory.
 Default is 8 MB for Linux Quake, which may not be enough for some mods.
 Generally, 16 is a safe number.